tangshuang/tyshemo/docs/model.md

 toJSON use attributes:

+- save: save the property value as another value
-- save: like flat, generate json structure
+- saveAs: path new properties to the output saved data, generate json structure

 ### Recover